yasssir04/IBM-Applied-Data-Science-Capstone/README.md

     - Using One Hot Encoding to prepare the data to a binary classification
 3. Performed exploratory data analysis (EDA) using visualization and SQL
 4. Performed interactive visual analytics using Folium and Plotly Dash
+    - Build a dashboard to analyze launch records interactively with Plotly Dash as well as build an interactive map to analyze the launch site proximity with Folium python Library.
 5. Performed predictive analysis using classification models(Building, hyperparameter tuning and evaluation of the models to ensure best model is used)
     - GridSearchCV for finding best parameters
     - used KNN, Decision Tree, SVM, Logistic Regression classification